ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 against and which are considered outside of its threat model.
 These and others are enumerated below, along with potential mitigations.

-Attacks on robustness:
+Attacks on verifiability:

-1. Aggregators can defeat robustness by emitting incorrect aggregate shares, by omitting reports from the aggregation process, or by manipulating the VDAF preparation process for a single report.
-DAP follows VDAF in providing robustness only if both Aggregators honestly follow the protocol.
+1. Aggregators can change the result by an arbitrary amount by emitting incorrect aggregate shares, by omitting reports from the aggregation process, or by manipulating the VDAF preparation process for a single report.
+Like the underlying VDAF, DAP only ensures correct computation of the aggregate result if both Aggregators honestly execute the protocol.
 1. Clients may affect the quality of aggregate results by reporting false measurements.
 A VDAF can only verify that a submitted measurement is valid, not that it is true.